sedostheatre/sedos.co.uk/input/events/carrie-workshop-and-auditions.md

 ---
 Registration is now open for *[Carrie](https://sedos.co.uk/shows/2022-carrie-the-musical)* auditions.

+*Update Saturday 28 May:*\
+**WE'RE AWARE THAT THERE ARE CURRENTLY VERY LIMITED AUDITION SLOTS REMAINING.
+WE ARE LOOKING AT INCREASING CAPACITY SO PLEASE EMAIL CARRIE@SEDOS.CO.UK TO BE KEPT INFORMED.**

 **ABOUT THE SHOW**

 > “If I could, I’d bring them all down to their knees!\